lukepereira/UAVLogViewer/README.md

 ![Workflow: simple diagram](./api/agent_workflow.png "Workflow: simple diagram")

-The nested `logAnalysis` subgraph follows a [routing pattern](https://docs.langchain.com/oss/python/langgraph/workflows-agents#routing) to dynamically process relevant parts of the log data in parallel.
+The nested `logAnalysis` subgraph follows a [routing pattern](https://docs.langchain.com/oss/python/langgraph/workflows-agents#routing) to dynamically process relevant and available subparts of the log data in parallel.

-The nested `logAnalysis` orchestrator returns a [structured output](https://docs.langchain.com/oss/javascript/langchain/structured-output#structured-output) following a schema that containing a relevancy score between 0-1 to conditionally determine which nodes to invoke:
+The nested `logAnalysis` orchestrator returns a [structured output](https://docs.langchain.com/oss/javascript/langchain/structured-output#structured-output) following a schema that containing a relevancy score between 0-1 to conditionally determine which nodes to invoke (provided they have data available to analyse):

 ```
 {